Haple/gympoint/README.md

 - A password;
 - A database;

+## Running

+    $ yarn dev

+## Debug
+First run the following:

+    $ yarn dev:debug

+Next step, go to debug tab on VS Code (ctrl + shift + D) and start debugging.

 ## Root config files

   ### .editorconfig
   Even whether your team of devs work with other code editors than not VS Code they this file preserve some code style configs.

   ### .eslintrc.js
   Used together with ESLint VS Code extension.
 ESLint statically analyzes your Javascript code to quickly find problems, which can be automatically fixed in most cases.
 Also used to force a code style in a dev team.

   ### .gitignore
   The files and folders listed in this file are ignored by git.
 Folders like *node_modules* and environment files are good exemple of things that should not be in version control.

   ### .prettierrc
   Used to custom the Prettier code style configs.

   ### .sequelizerc
   Used to configure common folders used by Sequelize (database orm).

   ### nodemon.json
   Used to register the Sucrase (ES5 transpiler) dependency to the lifecycle of Nodemon.

+  ### .vscode/launch.json
+  Config to enable NodeJS debug on VS Code.

-## Running
+## License

-    $ yarn dev
+This project is under the MIT license.
+See the [LICENSE](https://github.com/haple/gympoint-backend/blob/master/LICENSE) for more information.

 <!-- ## Simple build for production